The uses and abuses of hypnosis

 • the therapist’s sincerity and intelligence (emotional and otherwise)

-• their level of skill and how well they use language skills; especially metaphor
+• their level of expertise and how well they use language skills, especially metaphor

 • the therapist’s level of psychological knowledge and self-knowledge

-• their understanding of innate emotional needs about what a patient really requires
+• their understanding of clients' innate emotional needs

 • the therapist’s ability to put their own ego aside